You can manage a project's settings by selecting Settings from the Actions (“ ”) drop-down menu located to the right of the project name.

 Click the Edit invoicing preferences to access additional project invoice settings.

-The expanded Invoicing Preferences include options to include or override Project Code, Purchase Code, Client Invoice Name, and more.
+The expanded Invoicing Preferences include options to include or override Project Code, Purchase Code, Client Invoice Name, Client Invoice Address, Provider Invoice Name, and Provider Invoice Address.

 The Approvals section allows you to designate up to 25 users to approve time for a project.
 Having more than one person responsible for time approvals guarantees that your workflow won’t grind to a halt if a designated approver is out sick or on vacation.
 Keep in mind that these users must have permission levels of Report Viewer or higher; or have project permission levels of Project Financials or higher.